 If you or a loved one experiences shortness of breath, see the experts at New York Specialty Clinics.
-Schedule an appointment by calling the office, booking online, or simply walking into the nearest location today.
+Schedule an appointment by calling the office, booking online, or walking into the nearest location today.

 Do you experience leg fatigue, cramping, and pain?
 You might have Peripheral Vascular Disease.
-Ask us how we can help today.